Embedded database: H2

+H2 is an open-source database engine written in Java.
+It supports both embedded and server modes, as well as clustering, and can run within the Google App Engine environment.
+It supports encrypted database files using AES or XTEA.

-Written in Java Open source database engine.
-Embedded and Server mode, Clustering support, can run inside the Google App Engine.
-Supports encrypted database files (AES or XTEA).
-The development of H2 was started in May 2004, but it was first published on December 14, 2005.
-H2 is dual licensed and available under a modified version of the MPL 1.1 (Mozilla Public License) or under the (unmodified) EPL 1.0 (Eclipse Public License).
+Development of H2 began in May 2004, and it was first published on December 14, 2005.
+H2 is dual-licensed and is available under a modified version of the Mozilla Public License (MPL) or the unmodified Eclipse Public License (EPL) 1.0.

 HailDB, formerly Embedded InnoDB

 HailDB is a standalone, embeddable form of the InnoDB Storage Engine.
-Given that HailDB is based on the same code base as the InnoDB Storage Engine, it contains many of the same features, including high-performance and scalability, multiversion concurrency control (MVCC), row-level locking, deadlock detection, fault tolerance and automatic crash recovery.
-Because the embedded engine is completely independent from MySQL, it lacks server components such as networking, object-level permissions, etc. By eliminating the MySQL server overhead, InnoDB has a small footprint and is well-suited for embedding in applications which require high-performance and concurrency.
-As with most embedded database systems, HailDB is designed to be accessed primarily with an ISAM-like C API rather than SQL (though an extremely rudimentary SQL variant is supported).
+Because it is based on the same codebase as InnoDB, it includes many of the same features, such as high performance and scalability, multiversion concurrency control (MVCC), row-level locking, deadlock detection, fault tolerance, and automatic crash recovery.

+As an embedded engine independent of MySQL, HailDB does not include server components such as networking or object-level permissions.
+By eliminating MySQL server overhead, it has a relatively small footprint and is well suited for embedding in applications that require high performance and concurrency.

+As with many embedded database systems, HailDB is designed to be accessed primarily through an ISAM-like C API rather than SQL, although a limited SQL variant is supported.

 The project is no longer maintained as of 2015.

 HSQLDB

-HSQLDB is an opensource relational database management system with a BSD-like license that runs in the same Java Virtual Machine as the embedded application.
-HSQLDB supports a variety of in-memory and disk-based table modes, Unicode, and SQL:2016.
+HSQLDB is an open-source relational database management system with a BSD-like license that runs within the same Java Virtual Machine as the embedded application.
+It supports a variety of in-memory and disk-based table modes, Unicode, and SQL:2016.

 InfinityDB

-InfinityDB Embedded Java DBMS is a sorted hierarchical key/value store.
-It now has an Encrypted edition and a Client/Server edition.
-The multi-core speed is patent-applied-for.
-InfinityDB is secure, transactional, compressing, and robust, in a single file for instant installation and zero administration.
-APIs include the simple fast 'ItemSpace', a ConcurrentNavigableMap view, and JSON.
-A RemoteItemSpace can transparently redirect the embedded APIs to other db instances.
-Client/Server includes a light-weight Servlet server, web admin and database browsing, and REST for python.
+InfinityDB is a sorted, hierarchical key-value store.
+It is available in encrypted and client-server editions.
+The database provides transactional support, data compression, and operates within a single file, enabling simplified deployment and minimal administration.

+APIs include the ItemSpace interface, a ConcurrentNavigableMap view, and support for JSON.
+The RemoteItemSpace component can redirect embedded API calls to other database instances.
+The client-server edition includes a lightweight servlet server, web-based administration and database browsing tools, and REST support for Python.

 Informix Dynamic Server

-Informix Dynamic Server (IDS) is characterized as an enterprise class embeddable database server, combining embeddable features such as low footprint, programmable and autonomic capabilities with enterprise class database features such as high availability and flexible replication features.
-IDS is used in deeply embedded scenarios such as IP telephony call-processing systems, point of sale applications and financial transaction processing systems.
+Informix Dynamic Server (IDS) is an enterprise-class, embeddable database server that combines features such as low footprint, programmability, and autonomic capabilities with enterprise database features including high availability and flexible replication.
+IDS is used in embedded scenarios such as IP telephony call-processing systems, point-of-sale applications, and financial transaction processing systems.